webcomponents/webcomponents.github.io/src/documents/articles/introduction-to-custom-elements.html.md

 Called when one of attributes of the element is changed.

-In case of `relative-time`, `.createdCallback()` and `.attributeChangedCallback()` is hooked to insert a relative date/time to `TextContent`.
+In case of `relative-time`, `.createdCallback()` and `.attributeChangedCallback()` are hooked up to insert a relative date/time to `TextContent`.

 ## Example

-To use lifecycle callback, just define those functions as a property of a prototype object when registering a custom element as I mentioned earlier.
+To use lifecycle callbacks, just define the functions as properties of a prototype object when registering a custom element.

 ```
 var proto = Object.create(HTMLElement.prototype);